jwaddi/CHEM501_Digital_Portfolio/README.md

 This will take you to a localhost:8501 link where you can open your dashboard.

 2. When downloaded, ensure the config.toml file is in a separate folder named '.steamlit' in the same directory as the dashboard.

+Data:
+To view Stuffy_Study_Master.db please download the DB browser for SQLite.